Chinese language: Old and Middle Chinese

+Ji gui inscription, a bronze vessel inscription from the Western Zhou period, representing an early form of written Chinese.

 The earliest examples of Old Chinese are divinatory inscriptions on oracle bones dated to c.
 1250 BCE, during the Late Shang.
 The next attested stage came from inscriptions on bronze artifacts dating to the Western Zhou period (1046–771 BCE), the Classic of Poetry and portions of the Book of Documents and I Ching.
 Scholars have attempted to reconstruct the phonology of Old Chinese by comparing later varieties of Chinese with the rhyming practice of the Classic of Poetry and the phonetic elements found in the majority of Chinese characters.
 Although many of the finer details remain unclear, most scholars agree that Old Chinese differs from Middle Chinese in lacking retroflex and palatal obstruents but having initial consonant clusters of some sort, and in having voiceless nasals and liquids.
 Most recent reconstructions also describe an atonal language with consonant clusters at the end of the syllable, developing into tone distinctions in Middle Chinese.
 Several derivational affixes have also been identified, but the language lacks inflection, and indicated grammatical relationships using word order and grammatical particles.

 Middle Chinese was the language used during Northern and Southern dynasties and the Sui, Tang, and Song dynasties (6th–10th centuries).
 It can be divided into an early period, reflected by the Qieyun rhyme dictionary (601), and a late period in the 10th century, reflected by rhyme tables such as the constructed by ancient Chinese philologists as a guide to the Qieyun system.
 These works define phonological categories but with little hint of what sounds they represent.
 Linguists have identified these sounds by comparing the categories with pronunciations in modern varieties of Chinese, borrowed Chinese words in Vietnamese, Korean, and Japanese, and transcription evidence.
 The resulting system is very complex, with a large number of consonants and vowels, but they are probably not all distinguished in any single dialect.
 Most linguists now believe it represents a diasystem encompassing 6th-century northern and southern standards for reading the classics.